linusbrew/scyros/README.md

 ```

 The binary is produced at `target/release/scyros`.
 You can optionally move it to a directory in your PATH for easier access.

+## Tutorial

+If you'd like to see how to use Scyros in practice, check out the [interactive tutorial](https://github.com/fxpl/scyros-tutorial)!

 ## Usage